Marta Cox: Alajuelense

 In the 2020–21 season, she was with Alajuelense in the Costa Rican Women's Premier Division.
 At the end of the season, she left the club for Mexico.

 León

 In July 2021, Cox signed with Club León.
 In doing so, she became the first foreign player to join the Liga MX Femenil team.

 Pachuca

 She played for Pachuca in the Liga MX Femenil, leaving the club at the end of 2023.

 Tijuana

 She transferred to Tijuana, and played in the first halof the 2024–25 Liga MX Femenil season.

 Fenerbahçe

-Mid January 2025, Cox moved to Turkey, and signed a one-and-half-year deal with the Istanbul-based club Fenerbahçe to start playing in the second half pf the 2024-25 Super League season.
+Mid January 2025, Cox moved to Turkey, and signed a one-and-half-year deal with the Istanbul-based club Fenerbahçe to start playing in the second half of the 2024-25 Super League season.

 International career

 Cox was admitted to the Panama national senior team when she was 14 years old.

+She made her debut with the senior national team in a UNCAF tournament in Guatemala on 20 May 2014 in a game where Panama lost 1-0 to Guatemala.

 She took part at the 2019 FIFA Women's World Cup qualification.